 - Spring Term: Starts in early February and ends in late June.

 Housing costs are paid directly by students to the residence in Copenhagen.
-Most students are placed in rooms in private homes or share apartments with other KU and international students.
-Dormitories placements in Copenhagen are also possible, although these dorms are not university-owned.
+Most students are placed in rooms in privately managed apartments with other KU and international students.
+Dormitory placements in Copenhagen are also possible, although these dorms are not university-owned.

-For more information about accommodations, please visit the exchange student section of the KU website
+For more information about accommodations, please visit the exchange student section of the KU here.